 The bill amends the Public Assistance Act to clarify eligibility for general public assistance (GPA) and introduces new provisions regarding resources and income.
-It exempts individual retirement accounts from being counted as resources when determining eligibility for GPA.
-The bill specifies that assistance will only be provided to U.S. citizens or legally residing aliens and outlines the criteria for individuals eligible for GPA based on illness or incapacity.
-It also establishes that ownership of certain properties, such as a primary residence and a single vehicle, will not disqualify individuals from receiving assistance.
+It specifies that individual retirement accounts will be exempt from being counted as resources when determining eligibility for GPA.
+Additionally, the bill outlines that general public assistance will only be available to U.S. citizens or legally residing aliens, and it establishes criteria for individuals eligible for assistance based on medical conditions.
+The bill mandates that applicants for GPA must apply for medical assistance and cooperate with the determination process for federal Supplemental Security Income (SSI) benefits.

-Additionally, the bill includes new provisions that protect funds in the ABLE program from creditor processes, ensuring that these funds cannot be seized to pay debts.
+Furthermore, the bill amends the regulations related to the ABLE program to protect funds from creditor processes, ensuring that these funds cannot be seized or used to pay debts.
 The previous provision that allowed the state of residency to be a creditor of an ABLE account upon the death of the designated beneficiary has been removed.
 This act will take effect immediately upon passage.

 Statutes affected: 332: 40-6-3.1, 42-7.2-20.8